How founder and CEO Ben Sherwood found his MOJO. And how you can, too

 That is to say, I found my MOJO.

-MOJO means magic.
+MOJO is an app, yes.
+But MOJO is much more than that.
+The word itself means magic.
 And at MOJO, we believe in the magic of youth sports to change lives for the better.
-And we are committed to helping every family in youth sports find its MOJO.
+We are committed to helping every family in youth sports find its MOJO.

 Of course, we know coaching isn’t easy.
-Working with some of the world’s best storytellers, technologists, psychologists and sports experts, we’ve tried to solve the most common problems coaches face in a season of youth sports.
-Like what to do at practice when you haven’t had any time to prepare.
+Working with some of the world’s best storytellers, technologists, psychologists and sports experts, we’ve worked hard to solve the most common problems coaches face in a season of youth sports — like what to do at practice when you haven’t had any time to prepare.
+And we put the solution right there on your phone.

-No matter your experience level, MOJO gives you the tools and tips to make you a better coach.
-If you’re a novice, we’ve got everything you need to have a successful season — and not embarrass yourself in front of parents or kids.
+No matter your experience level, MOJO gives you the tools and tips to make you a better coach, with just a few taps.
+If you’re a novice, the app has everything you need to have a successful season — and not embarrass yourself in front of parents or kids.
 (Trust me — I know how it feels.
 I embarrassed myself plenty along the way.)
 If you’ve already got some coaching experience, we can help you take it to the next level.